harborhq/r-token/README.md

 node scripts/mint_test_tokens.js kovan 100 GOLD 0xd4afd5525ada1efa8ae661be1a0b373eb9e68498
 ```

-Developers can control if TestRegulatedTokens transfers succeed or fail by adjusting the transaction amount.
+### Developers can control if TestRegulatedToken transfers succeed or fail by adjusting the transaction amount.
 * Approved: 0 >= amount < 10
 * Error, Token is locked: 10 >= amount < 20
 * Error, Token is not divisible: 20 >= amount < 30